Annuity Accumulation Calculator: Growth During the Accumulation Phase

 The lump sum you start the annuity with.

 The rate credited to the annuity.
 Fixed annuities credit a set rate; this models a constant rate (variable/indexed annuities differ and aren't guaranteed).
-Default sourced from Board of Governors of the Federal Reserve System (FRED) (as of May 15, 2026).
+Default sourced from Federal Reserve Bank of St. Louis (FRED), based on Board of Governors H.15 data (as of May 15, 2026).

 $